chronosphere-info/chronosphere-info.github.io/index.md

 <i><sup>*</sup> from Χρόνος-σφαῖρα (gr.): time-orb </i>

-Earth systems are subject to continuous change that is natively incorporated in the data we use to describe and analyze our Planet's history, its current state and to predict its future.
-They are functions of time.
+Earth Systems are subject to continuous change.
+This universal nature is natively incorporated in the data we use to describe and analyze our Planet's history and its present state - as well as to predict its future.
-They, however do not only depend on the physical, objective time but also on, the state of our degree of understanding.
-Our knowledge of the Earth System changes constantly, precious resources of humanity are invested in observation, analysis and simulation of Earth System variables, making them continuously evolve: their state is also a function of knowledge-time.
+The modelled representation of these systems (including what can be quantified as data), however, do not only depend on physical (objective) time, but also on the state of our degree of understanding.
+Our knowledge of the Earth System changes constantly, precious resources of humanity are invested in observation, analysis and simulation of Earth System data.
+In other words, these continuously evolve, the data, our understanding and *in-silico* representation are all function of knowledge-time.

-The **chronosphere** is dedicated to the tracing of the evolution of Earth System Variables through knowledge time, enhancing reproducibility, replicability and robustness of Earth System research.
-To fill in the interdisciplinary gaps between  geoscience disciplines and help with the reuse of data and code, and promoting [FAIR](https://www.go-fair.org/fair-principles/) principles and open science.

-You can find more about the project [here]({{site.url}}{{site.baseurl}}/about/project/).
+You can find more about the project's aim and history [here]({{site.url}}{{site.baseurl}}/about/).

 <p style="float:right"><a href="#top">Scroll to top <i class="fas fa-arrow-up"></i></a></p>
 </div>